 Reuse Stores.
-A special group of retailers are material reuse stores.
-Even though only some of these stores sell paint, they are considered potential drop-off sites.
-Those who are drop-off sites may operate paint reuse programs by donating or selling good quality leftover paint back to the local community to use, rather than sending it downstream through PaintCare for processing.
+Some retail drop-off sites operate paint reuse programs by donating or selling good quality leftover paint back to the local community to use, rather than sending it downstream through PaintCare for processing.
 PaintCare provided compensation for reuse services.

 Three Habitat for Humanity ReStores participated as PaintCare drop-off sites.
 These stores did not sell paint dropped off for recycling at their sites, instead placing all paint received from the public into PaintCare bins for recycling.
-All three sites sold recycled-content paint produced in Minnesota.
+All three sites sell recycled-content paint produced in Minnesota.